wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 /* Ed (WK): Open questions / ToDo / Notes (to be removed before publication):

 1. I started writing this as rfc8806-bis, but as I did so I realized that it is likely better as a standalone document.

-1. DONE - Add Zone Checksum

-2. DONE - Look up BIND and Unbound support.

-3. This document recommends ("Operation Considerations") using HTTP.
-Need to discuss the bootstrapping issue, and load balancing.
+1. This document recommends ("Operation Considerations") using HTTP(S) for fetching the zone.
+We still need to add text to cover priming and discuss the bootstrapping issue.
+In addition, we need to add text about loadbalancing and fetching from multiple sources.
+Much of the premise behind RFC8806 is that it doesn't matter where you fetch the zone from, as long as you validate it, and use zone checksums {{RFC8976}}.

-4. Security Considerations - flesh this out.
-I think that it just contains descriptions of the benefits from RFC8806, but I suspect there will be some other concerns too.
+1. Security Considerations - flesh this out.
+We think that it just contains text from RFC8806, but I suspect there will be some other concerns too, including more text on fallback behavior and scaling.
 */

 --- middle

 # Introduction

 {{RFC8806}} provides "a method for the operator of a recursive resolver to have a complete root zone locally, and to hide queries for the root zone from outsiders.
 The basic idea is to create an up-to-date root zone service on the same host as the recursive server, and use that service when the recursive resolver looks up root information."

 While {{RFC8806}} behavior can be achieved by "manually" configuring software that acts as a secondary server for the root-zone (see {{RFC8806}} Section B.1.
-Example Configuration: BIND 9.12 and Section B.2 Example Configuration:
-Unbound 1.8), most resolver implementations now support simpler, and more robust, configuration mechanisms to enable this support.
+Example Configuration: BIND 9.12 and Section B.2 Example Configuration: Unbound 1.8), most resolver implementations now support simpler, and more robust, configuration mechanisms to enable this support.
 For example, ISC BIND 9.14 and above supports "mirror" zones, Unbound 1.9 supports "auth-zone", and Knot Resolver uses its "prefill" module to load the root zone information.
 See Appendix A for configuration details.
 In addition to providing simpler configuration of the LocalRoot mechanism, these mechanisms support "falling back" to querying the root-servers directly if they are unable to fetch the entire root zone.

 # Conventions and Definitions {#definitions}